-Babycham is a pear cider drink.
-It was introduced in the early 1950s to immediate success.
+Babycham, a sparkling pear cider, was introduced to Britain in the early 1950s, and was an immediate success.

 The Showering family had an association with the innkeeping and brewing trade in Shepton Mallet, Somerset, dating back to the 18th century.

 Albert Edward Showering (1874 – 1946), a small-scale brewer, owned three public houses in Shepton Mallet by 1928.
 He had four sons, and two of them, Herbert Showering (1906 – 1974) and Francis Showering (1912 – 1995) were to prove instrumental in the subsequent growth of the family business.

 Arthur Edward Showering (1899 – 1979) took over the licence of the Ship Inn on Kilver Street, Shepton Mallet, which was owned by his father Albert, in 1921.
 The rear of the Ship Inn housed a small brewery.

 Showerings was incorporated as a private company in 1932, with Herbert Showering as chairman.
 Cider production was established by this time.
 Albert Edward Showering retired in 1934.

 Francis Showering, a trained chemist, was manager of the Showerings cider mill by 1939.
 He was a stocky, hard-working, no-nonsense West Countryman.
 He had been appointed managing director of Showerings by 1949.